Jimboiiii/NextJs_Project_Web/README.md

 Mark Angelo Liray – Focused on frontend styling with TailwindCSS and implemented dynamic data visualizations using ApexCharts.

-Here’s an enhanced and more natural version of your description for a Human Generator feature list:

 ◻️ Features

 User Directory with Map Integration: Fetches and displays user profiles from JSON Placeholder, complete with address pins on an interactive Leaflet map for easy geolocation.